 A Comprehensive and Fascinating Guide to Chinese Home Cuisine – China: The Cookbook

 I am the sort of cook who tends not to follow recipes.
 That’s not to say I don’t enjoy reading recipe books, I do.
 But, for the most part, I improvise a lot (with varying degrees of success).
-My love of the written word means I am more than happy to have a recipe book by my bed to browse before I go to sleep.
+My own recipe for a low-calorie chicken stirfry is a good example.
+A love of the written word, however, means I am more than happy to have a recipe book by my bed to browse before I go to sleep.
 Anything from Elizabeth David to Claudia Roden.

 Then there are bibles.
 Cookbooks that all chefs and cooks should own.
 Starting with the Larousse Gastronomic, which I remember reading avidly when I was about eight years old, completely mystified that such food could exist.
 One such book which should be on every cookbook shelf is definitely The Silver Spoon, a collection of family recipes from Italy , this is the English edition of the bestselling Italian cookbook of the last fifty years, Il cucchiaio d’argento.
 To the best of my knowledge a similar cookbook in English about Chinese food didn’t exist until now.
 Phaidon, who publish The Silver Spoon in English, commissioned husband and wife team Kei Lum Chan and Diora Fong Chan, China’s most acclaimed food writers, to produce China: The Cookbook